assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft5.md

 Most messages have a Time field.
 It contains the time since the first message of the peer was sent, or it is set to 0, or it is set to 1.
 The elapsed time is measured in milliseconds.
-The Time field MUST have the value 1 for the first message sent (M1 for the client and M2 for the server) when the time-stamping is supported by the peer.
+The Time field MUST have the value 1 for the first message sent by the peer (M1 for the client and M2 for the server) when time-stamping is supported by the peer.
 If time-stamping is *not supported* by the peer, the peer MUST set the time field value to 0.

-The main reason to introduce these time-stamps is to protect against *delay attacks*; that is, a man-in-the-middle attacker that affects the application behavior by delaying a message sent between the two peers.
+The reason to introduce these time-stamps is to protect against *delay attacks*; that is, a man-in-the-middle attacker that affects the application behavior by delaying a message sent between the two peers.
 The blog post at [DELAY-ATTACK] describes this type of attack.